neuev/jakeberkuwmad.github.io/README.md

 # Vahagn Stepanian - Portfolio

-I'm a visual and user exeperience designer from Wisconsin.
+I'm a designer from Toronto.
 This is my personal design portfolio.
 ### [neuevision.com](http://neuevision.com/)

 ##### Tools